 Support blended and distance learning with digital resources on TpT:

 - Using TpT Digital Activities you can digitally customize PDF resources to your students’ needs.
 Remove or reorder pages, add your own text, create fill-in-the-blank answer boxes, highlight words, and more.
-Then, you can assign the resource using Google Classroom and students can complete the assignment on their devices.
+Then, you can assign the resource with a link, and students can complete the assignment on their devices.

 - Searching only for digital, device-based resources on TpT?
 In the left-hand menu of the homepage, under “Digital,” you can filter for “All Digital Resources” or for the specific type of resource you’re looking for.